 The current government have tended to dismiss qualitative evidence from first hand witnesses of the negative impacts of their policies – presented cases studies, individual accounts and ethnographies – as “anecdotal.”
 However, that is a very authoritarian approach to social administration and it needs to be challenged.

-In the current context, this approach is tantamount to a politically extended epistemological totalitarianism.
+In the current context, the Conservatives’ approach to ‘research’ is tantamount to a politically extended epistemological totalitarianism.
 (Epistemology is an important and underpinning branch of philosophy that extends various theories of the nature and grounds of knowledge in the social sciences, particularly with reference to its limits, reliability and validity.)
 It’s merely politically convenient to use a discredited positivist approach to policy-making, because such pseudoscientific narratives can be used to legitimise and impose virtually any policy.
 Pseudoscience was once used to justify eugenic policies, after all.
 This is an approach that purposefully excludes citizens’ accounts.
 It’s authoritarian.

 As such, qualitative methods are prefigurative and bypass problems regarding potential power imbalances between the researcher and the subjects of research, by permitting participation and creating space for genuine dialogue and reasoned discussions to take place.
 Research regarding political issues and policy impacts must surely engage citizens on a democratic, equal basis and permit participation in decision-making, to ensure an appropriate balance of power between citizens and the state.